ahelal/cdf/Readme.md

 ## TODO

+* Capture stdout, stderr in tests
+* save test results in state
+* Lock during ops and hooks
+* Tests :)
+* change the filename from targetfile to deployment name
 * add jinja2 test to check dir, file, and filter for json/yaml
-* Tests :)
-* Implement test handler and test lifecycle
-* Implement generic rest interface
+* HTTP get filter in jinja2
 * Status should attempt to reconcile with ARM and update real status
 * Check if a deployment is running and connect instead of redeploying or deleting
-* HTTP get filter in jinja2
+* Implement generic rest interface to run cdf by HTTP2